kadmil/stETH-wstETH-Integration-paper/README.md

 remaining oracles to push the same epoch again.

-## Add calculation of staker rewards [APR][1]

-To calculate the percentage of rewards for stakers, we store and provide the following data:

-- `preTotalPooledEther` - total pooled ether mount, queried right before every report push to the [Lido contract][6],
-- `postTotalPooledEther` - the same, but queried right after the push,
-- `lastCompletedEpochId` - the last epoch that we pushed the report to the Lido,
-- `timeElapsed` - the time in seconds between the current epoch of push and the `lastCompletedEpochId`.
-Usually, it should be a frame long: 32 _ 12 _ 225 = 86400, but maybe multiples more in case that the previous frame didn't reach the quorum.

-**Note:** It is important to note here, that we collect post/pre pair (not current/last), to avoid the influence of new staking during the epoch.

-To calculate the APR, use the following formula:

-    APR = (postTotalPooledEther - preTotalPooledEther) * secondsInYear / (preTotalPooledEther * timeElapsed)

 ## Sanity checks the oracles reports by configurable values

 In order to limit the misbehaving oracles impact, we want to limit oracles report change by 10% APR